Skip to Main Content

 • green means that your program passed most of our test cases (81 – 100% of points).

 Programming assignments have a built-in extension of 3 days.
-The extension works are follows:
+The extension works as follows:

 1. if you submit up to 24 hours after the deadline a 5% penalty applies.